pgilders/Social-Media-Census/README.md

 Populations stored in csvs in the Data folder, column for each country, row for each 1 year age bracket from 18 to 65+ (i.e. all users 65 and older are in one category).
 By default each entry is the plain text range supplied by facebook / instagram.
 Also included is a file for facebook where the range suppied in each cell is replaced by the max value.

 This data is the subject of study in _Öhman, C. J., & Watson, D. (2019).
 Are the dead taking over Facebook?
 A Big Data approach to the future of death online.
 Big Data & Society, 6(1), 2053951719842540_.
-Do let me know if you use it for your own projects, or would like expanded data sets.
+Do let me know if you use it for your own projects, or would like expanded data sets, there is certainly scope for a much larger, automated project!

 ## Cite this work

+Use the GitHub URL (www.github.com/pgilders/Social-Media-Census) in text, and the following in references:

 _Patrick Gildersleve.
 (2020, June 19). pgilders/Social-Media-Census: Social Media Census v1.0 (Version v1.0).
 Zenodo. http://doi.org/10.5281/zenodo.3901553_

 Bibtex:
 ```
-@article{patrick gildersleve_2020,
+@misc{patrick gildersleve_2020,
 title={pgilders/Social-Media-Census: Social Media Census v1.0},
 DOI={10.5281/zenodo.3901553},
-abstractNote={<p>Scripts and data from scraping Facebook and Instagram for number of users by age per country.</p>},
+abstractNote={Scripts and data from scraping Facebook and Instagram for number of users by age per country.},
 publisher={Zenodo},
 author={Patrick Gildersleve},
 year={2020},